svin24/svin24.github.io/content/blog/Rust-move-fast-and-break-things.md

 [2]: https://www.redox-os.org/

-A working C toolchain (say, [cproc][3] and [qbe][4]) can be written in a couple tens of thousands of of code.
+A working C toolchain (say, [cproc][3] and [qbe][4]) can be written in a couple tens of thousands of lines of code.
 The only working Rust toolchain is tens of millions of lines of C++ and Rust code.
 How many undiscovered bugs do you think these two toolchains have when compared?
 How many of those are security issues?
 How much relative work would it be to debug them, or port them to new &mdash; or